AirshipCMS/Docs/Marketing/Layover.md

 _So_, instead of forwarding `www` to your Apex domain, you need to point your Apex domain to `www` and _then_ `www` can point to your externally-hosted service.

-For those not familiar with DNS Providers, it's a big confusing headache.
-We don't even like setting everything up every single time we build another site.
+For those not familiar with DNS Providers, it's a big confusing headache. _We_ don't even like setting everything up every  time we are ready to launch a project.
 Therefore, we built **Layover** to be a service that can handle some of the routing for you!
 Simply follow the steps on this page to point your naked, apex domain to "www".

 ### HTTPS on your apex domain, for free!
 Layover handles https:// for your apex domain, _and more_!